SFDO-Tooling/CumulusCI/docs/robot_new.rst

 Custom Tasks
 ^^^^^^^^^^^^

 CumulusCI integrates with Robot via custom tasks.
-The most common task is named ``robot``, which runs one or more Robot tests.
 Here's a sampling of other Robot tasks.

+* ``robot``: Runs one or more Robot tests.
+This is the most common task.
 * ``robot_libdoc``: Runs the `libdoc <http://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html#library-documentation-tool-libdoc>`_ command, which creates an HTML file defining all the keywords in a library or resource file.
 * ``robot_testdoc``: Runs the `testdoc <http://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html#test-data-documentation-tool-testdoc>`_ command, which creates an HTML file documenting all the tests in a test suite.
 * ``robot_lint``: Runs the static analysis tool `rflint <https://github.com/boakley/robotframework-lint/>`_, which can validate Robot tests against a set of rules related to code quality.

 Like with any CumulusCi task, you can get documentation and a list of arguments with the ``cci task info`` command.
-For example, ``cci task info robot_libdoc`` displays documentation for the ``robot_libdoc`` task.
+For example, ``cci task info robot`` displays documentation for the ``robot`` task.

 Custom Keywords